-- 2.7.1 A warning sign must be mounted on the roof of a pilot vehicle. - 2.7.2 The warning sign on the pilot vehicle must not lean back so there is more than 200 mm measured horizontally from the top of the sign to a vertical line running through the bottom of the sign.
+- Note 1: For the purpose of this clause, a fixture does not include any item that can easily be removed, such as a spare tyre. - Note 2: Supplementary signage cannot be used on the front of a pilot vehicle to overcome an obstructed warning sign.
+The front face of the roof mounted warning sign must be unobstructed to oncoming traffic. - 2.7.3 A warning sign on a pilot vehicle must not lean back so there is more than 200mm measured horizontally from the top of the sign to a vertical line running through the bottom of the sign.